 In line with my initial approach to blogging about Amsterdam, my instinctive response was to say that they shouldn't bother with an Amsterdam city pass, and that they should instead just wander around and see what they find.
 But there is a flaw in this logic.
 In fact, it's not logic at all.
 People come to Amsterdam to do touristy things.
 They want to go to the Van Gogh Museum, they want to see Rembrandt's Nightwatch at the Rijksmuseum, and they want to go on a canal boat tour.
 I have also been wrong in assuming everyone wants to come to Amsterdam and go cycling (I even wrote these helpful cycling tips so you can do just that without causing yourself or anyone else an injury) but actually not everyone does want to do this (indeed I've discovered just how many of my friends can't actually ride a bike) and so they want to know about public transport options and if this is also included in a city pass.

-It's taken a long longer than it should have but now I finally can see the visitors getting an Amsterdam city pass - namely the I amsterdam City Card - could be a very beneficial thing.
+It's taken a long longer than it should have but now I finally can see the visitors getting an Amsterdam city pass - namely the I amsterdam City Card - could be a very beneficial thing. especially if you're travelling to Amsterdam on a budget.
 This was confirmed a few years ago when my parents came to visit and they got I amsterdam City Cards for themselves.
 They bought 48-hour cards and used them to see museums, make their way across the city by day and night, and they took advantage of the free canal tour that was included.
 They said the card made their exploring very easy - no rummaging around for change for tram tickets or long queues for museums - and they didn't feel pressure to stay in a museum or attraction for a long time if it wasn't to their liking as they knew they could find another one to enjoy - with free entry - very easily.

 With this in mind, and with more people asking me if the I amsterdam City Card is worth it or good value, I thought I would put down my thoughts on Amsterdam's city pass, and that I would summarise whether I think it's worth you getting one, or not!